east-sussex-county-council/Escc.Web/README.md

 # Escc.Web

-A library for working with web standards such as HTTP and URLs.
+A library for working with web standards such as HTTP, CORS and Content Security Policy.

 Features include: